 away to solve the problem.

 psychoanalysis.
-Sometimes consciousness is not yet ripe to integrate the content, and one cannot recklessly expose the predicament to the patient.
+Sometimes consciousness is not yet ripe to integrate the content.
+Therefore one cannot recklessly expose the predicament to the patient.
 This cautious movement is

 also reflected in the way the hero is employed as a stable boy in the king’s

 castle.
 He cannot go directly to the king, but must bide his time in the stable